KS-1 Komet: FKR-1

 The Frontline Combat Rocket (фронтовая крылатая ракета, Soviet pact nickname: Meteor) (NATO code: SSC-2a Salish) was a nuclear capable mobile launching system designed for ground combat.
-With a 12 kiloton warhead and 180 km range it entered the equipment of Soviet and DDR forces in 1957.
+With a 12 kiloton warhead and 180 km range it entered the equipment of Soviet and GDR forces in 1957.

 It carried nuclear warheads with yields from 5 to 14 kilotons.
 Like the Sopka, cruising speed was achieved with a strap on SPRD-15 rocket, but the FKR system allowed launch directly from the transporter, and the missile was modified to accept tactical nuclear warheads.
 Its range was 150 kilometers.
 Unknown to the US military during the Cuban Missile Crisis, two FKR regiments (the 561st and 584th) armed with 80 fourteen kiloton warheads were positioned in Cuba — one to attack the American base at Guantanamo with the second positioned near Havana to destroy any units attempting landings.
 Although some authorities dispute whether local commanders had authority to use these theater nuclear weapons, the weapons were present and it is argued that if pressured, Soviet soldiers might have used them.